Ayanleaideed/Weather-Front-end/README.md

 6. Switch between light and dark modes using the theme toggle button.

 ## API Integration
 This frontend integrates with the WeatherPulse AI backend API.
-Ensure the backend is set up and running.
 The API endpoint is set to:
 ```
 https://weather-api-backend-eta.vercel.app/api/weather/
 ```